WICG/attribution-reporting-api/EVENT.md

 }
 ```

-These error reports will be sent immediately upon the error occuring during
+These error reports will be sent immediately upon the error occurring during
 source registration.

 Note that if other failures are reported using this framework, the browser may